MarkBind/markbind/docs/devGuide/writingComponents.md

 This page explains how MarkBind components work, focused on implementation and testing.
 </div>

-MarkBind provides a number of components (e.g. expandable panels, tooltips) dynamically express content.
+MarkBind provides a number of components (e.g. expandable panels, tooltips) to dynamically express content.
 In order to serve content on the browser, MarkBind syntax is converted to valid HTML.

 <panel header="How are components in MarkBind syntax parsed and converted to HTML?">

-The main logic of the node processing flow can be found in `NodeProcessor`.
+The main logic of the node processing flow can be found in [`packages/core/src/html/NodeProcessor.js`](https://github.com/MarkBind/markbind/blob/master/packages/core/src/html/NodeProcessor.js).

 A MarkBind source file is first parsed into a series of
 <popover header=":bulb: What is a _**node**_?" content="A HTML file can be represented as a tree structure called the [DOM](https://www.w3schools.com/js/js_htmldom.asp), comprising HTML elements (or _nodes_).">nodes</popover>.